HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-001/README.txt

 ~> make relax-figs

-Let us send them to the processor, for timestep 9999
+Let us send them to the processor, for timestep 14999

-~> make send-relax-rules TIMESTEP=9999
+~> make send-relax-rules TIMESTEP=14999

-Few rlx-009999-* timelines are now avialable for running a relaxation, you have to feed the X,Y input, and eventually the BMU.
-The X,Y inputs are coordinates of a point in a circle, so the angle theta (in degree) is required for them.
+Few rlx-014999-* timelines are now avialable for running a relaxation, you have to feed the X,Y input, and eventually the BMU.
+The X,Y inputs are dependent on U, so we provide some U.

-~> make feed-relax-inputs TIMESTEP=9999 THETA=45 XBMU=.5 YBMU=.5
+~> make feed-relax-inputs TIMESTEP=14999 U=.5 XBMU=.5 YBMU=.5

-Now, relaxation for timestep step 9999 has been expanded in timelines zrlx-009999-*, let us visualize it.
+Now, relaxation for timestep step 14999 has been expanded in timelines zrlx-014999-*, let us visualize it.

-~> make view-relaxation TIMESTEP=9999
+~> make view-relaxation TIMESTEP=14999

 ## Analyse the map